Last Picture Show

 "You want the official version, or my speculations?"

 Molly's eyes narrowed a bit.
 "Both.
-Start with the "official" one."
+Start with the 'official' one."

 "Why Carnegie Mellon?
 You were smart enough for MIT."

-"CMU had always been one of the better schools in computer science, but they were far ahead on developing their information systems program- real world applications.
+"CMU had always been one of the better schools in computer science, and they were far ahead on developing their information systems program- real world applications.
 I only had one chance of making it, as mom always told me, they seemed to be my best shot."

-"So you think your mother was talking to your father?"
+"So, do you think your mother was talking to your father?"